-The current workflow would be significantly improved with the implementation of the Domestic Violence Document Imaging System.
-A significant cost effective improvement to the current Domestic Violence workflow could be accomplished by:
+The current Domestic Violence Workflow would be significantly improved with the implementation of the Domestic Violence Document Imaging System by:

 - Eliminating redundant data entry